About NAACP Arlington Branch

 NAACP Arlington Branch History

-Esther Georgia Irving Cooper, a landowner and a resident of Arlington County, organized the Arlington Branch of the NAACP in 1940.
-Dr. Herbert C. Marshall, first president of the NAACP Branch of Washington, DC, assisted Mrs. Cooper in founding the Arlington Branch.
+Esther Georgia Irving Cooper, a landowner and resident of Arlington County organized the Arlington Branch of the NAACP in 1940.
+Dr. Herbert C. Marshall, the first president of NAACP Washington DC Branch assisted Mrs. Cooper in founding NAACP Arlington Branch.
 The first organization meeting was held in St. John Baptist Church, Arlington, VA.
 According to the former Branch President, William C. Butler, Sr., the first officers installed in October were as follows:

 Jesse L. Washington – Treasurer

-Since Mrs. Cooper’s thirteen years of leadership (1940 – 1953), the Arlington Branch NAACP has been led by dedicated civil rights leaders who served as presidents, including the following:
+Since Mrs. Cooper’s thirteen years of leadership (1940 – 1953), NAACP Arlington Branch has been led by other dedicated presidents, including the following: